-How Coupler.io’s Analytical Engine Keeps AI Results Accurate
+How Coupler.io’s Analytical Engine Powers Verified AI Calculations

 Ask an AI tool to analyze your business data, and the answer will sound confident.
 But the totals might not add up.
 The trends might be invented.
 You won’t know whether the analysis is correct until you check it manually.
 The reason is that LLMs do not compute numbers but predict the next token in a sequence.
 And there is no way to predict numbers reliably.

-Coupler.io’s Analytical Engine fixes this by splitting the work: the Analytical Engine handles calculations, the AI handles interpretation.
-Every number the AI returns is computed by a real query engine, not guessed by a language model.
+Coupler.io’s Analytical Engine addresses this by splitting the work: the Analytical Engine handles calculations, while AI handles interpretation.
+The numbers behind the analysis are calculated against your actual data rather than generated by the language model.

 What the Analytical Engine is

 The Analytical Engine is Coupler.io’s calculation layer.
-It sits between your business data and the AI model, taking the computational workload away from the AI entirely.
+It sits between your business data and the AI model, taking the computational workload away from the AI.

 I think of it as a mathematician working alongside a storyteller.